-At one point, more than 1,000 cannon shots an hour were poured down upon the fort, and that night the Americans, with no remaining ammunition, were forced to torch the fort and evacuate.
+At one point, more than 1,000 cannon shots an hour poured down upon the fort.
+That night the Americans, with no remaining ammunition, had to torch the fort and evacuate.
 Their contribution to history: delaying the British advance while Washington dug in at Valley Forge.
-Amos, however, died in the action.

 The Brewster genealogy proudly notes: Amos Brewster served in the Revolutionary War and died of wounds received at Fort Mifflin, he being one of the heroic three hundred who defended the fort so valiantly when besieged by the British.
 The old New England valor was in Amos and he fell with his face toward the foe.